 - 1.3.1 All courses used to fulfill major area requirements or area of emphasis requirements must be completed with a minimum grade of "C" or a "P" if the course is taken on a "Pass/No Pass" basis.
 All Associate Degrees require a minimum Cumulative Grade Point Average of 2.0 ("C" average) for all coursework taken at all accredited institutions including College of the Desert. - 1.3.2 The Associate Degree is not automatically awarded when a student completes required courses.
-Students must submit a Degree Application electronically via the College of the Desert MyCOD Student Portal under the A&R Forms link.
-All transcripts from all colleges and universities attended must be on file in the College of the Desert Admissions & Records Office.
+Students must submit a Degree Application electronically to both CINC and COD via the College of the Desert MyCOD Student Portal under the A&R Forms link.
+All transcripts from all colleges and universities attended must be on file with CINC and with College of the Desert Admissions & Records Office.
 At least 40 units must have been completed, including 12 in residence at CINC/COD before an application is accepted.